snowplow/snowplowanalytics.com/_posts/2017-10-13-rdb-loader-0.14.0-released/index.md

 On September 19, Amazon emailed Redshift users that all certificates currently installed on Redshift clusters [will be replaced][aws-ssl-update] with ACM issued ones.

-As a consequence all clients using SSL **and** outdated/non-native JDBC drivers will not be able to connect to Redshift after October 23, 2017.
-Unfortunately, all releases of StorageLoader and 0.12.0 and 0.13.0 versions of RDB Loader fall into this category.
+As a consequence, all clients using SSL **and** outdated/non-native JDBC drivers were not be able to connect to Redshift after October 23, 2017.
+Unfortunately, all releases of StorageLoader and the 0.12.x and 0.13.x versions of RDB Loader fall into this category.

-In this release of RDB Loader we updated the native Redshift JDBC driver bundled with RDB Loader to the latest version which allows one to connect to Redshift via SSL and apparently fixes the previously observed issues with SSL connections to Redshift.
+In this release of RDB Loader, we have updated the native Redshift JDBC driver bundled with RDB Loader to the latest version; this version can connect to Redshift via SSL and *also* fixes the previously observed issues with SSL connections to Redshift.

-It also means that if you're a Snowplow user and have a requirement to use Redshift only via a secure connection, then upgrading to RDB Loader 0.14.0 is the recommended way of doing this.
+If you are a Snowplow user and have a requirement to use Redshift via a secure connection only, then upgrading to RDB Loader 0.14.0 is the recommended way of doing this.

 <h2 id="other">3.
 Other changes</h2>

 RDB Loader now also provides the ability not to store your Redshift password in plain text in storage configurations.

-Your passwoed can now be stored in the same way as private SSH keys, above, namely in EC2 Parameter Store and encrypted via master key.
+Your password can now be stored in the same way as private SSH keys, above, namely in EC2 Parameter Store and encrypted via master key.
 This approach has the same benefits as a KMS-stored SSH key, and means that you no longer have to have the Redshift password stored in plaintext anywhere.

-To enable retrieving password from EC2 parameter store - just replace `password` string with object similar to `sshTunnel.bastion.key`:
+To enable retrieving password from EC2 parameter store, just replace `password` string with object similar to `sshTunnel.bastion.key`:

 {% highlight json %}
 {
   "password": {
     "ec2ParameterStore": {
       "parameterName": "snowplow.rdbloader.redshift.password"
     }
   }
 }
 {% endhighlight %}

-Version 0.14.0 includes the newest AWS SDK, which makes it possible to use it from previously unavailable AWS Regions such as ca-central-1 and eu-west-2.
+Version 0.14.0 also includes the latest AWS SDK, which makes it possible to use it from previously unavailable AWS Regions such as ca-central-1 and eu-west-2.

 <h2 id="shredder">4.
 RDB Shredder update</h2>

 We've taken advantage of this RDB Loader release to slightly update the RDB Shredder.

-Namely, we've upgraded the Spark version on which RDB Shredder runs to 2.2.0 and we've made the Shred job a bit more robust by allowing overwrites of output data for a particular run.
-This last change makes the `yarn.resourcemanager.am.max-attempts: "1"` configuration not mandatory anymore.
-This is particularly useful if the job fails because of some transient issue.
+We have upgraded the Spark version on which RDB Shredder runs to 2.2.0, and we have made the Shred job more more robust, by allowing overwrites of output data for a particular run.
+This last change means that the `yarn.resourcemanager.am.max-attempts: "1"` configuration is no longer mandatory - particularly useful if the job fails because of some transient issue.

 <h2 id="upgrading">5.
 Upgrading</h2>